Pfizer has committed its science and resources at scale to help address the COVID-19 pandemic – and continues to do so to this day.

-Additionally, Pfizer has signed a voluntary license agreement with the Medicines Patent Pool (MPP) to help expand access to our oral antiviral, pending country regulatory authorisation or approval, in 95 low- and middle-income countries that account for approximately 53% of the world’s population.
+Additionally, Pfizer has signed a voluntary licence agreement with the Medicines Patent Pool (MPP) to help expand access to our oral antiviral, pending country regulatory authorisation or approval, in 95 low- and middle-income countries that account for approximately 53% of the world’s population.

-On 22 March 2022, we also announced an agreement with UNICEF to supply up to 4 million treatment courses of the treatment to 95 low- and middle-income countries, pending authorisation or approval.
+On 22 March 2022, we also announced an agreement with UNICEF to supply up to 4 million treatment courses to 95 low- and middle-income countries, pending authorisation or approval.
 This includes all low- and lower-middle-income countries and some upper-middle-income countries in Sub-Saharan Africa as well as countries that have transitioned from lower-middle to upper-middle-income status in the last five years, also accounting for approximately 53% of the world’s population.

 The challenge for Pfizer and BioNTech when the pandemic began was not just to conceptualise and develop a vaccine.
 We also had to work out how to manufacture and ship hundreds of millions of doses.
 This would normally take about five years and no mRNA vaccine had ever been authorised or manufactured to scale.
 However, we had over 172 years of R&D experience to draw on and are one of the biggest suppliers of sterile injectables (medicines and vaccines) in the world.